 All customer-facing sale prices can be found in Hubspot Sales portal Product Library.
 However, a delivery team member should reference their specific campaign's signed SOW because pricing may vary based on terms and conditions agreed upon with that customer.

 For guidance on digital asset production that may be scoped out within undefined budget or monthly retainer work can be priced referencing this Pricing Sheet.
+Prices are also saved into Clarizen project templates where fees are fixed; variable pricing for monthly management, etc. are not and will need to be assessed using the SOW and discussions with Sales lead and/or SMEs (ads).

 Labor Resource Bill Rates